SpencePro/SpencePro/README.md

 At the moment I am continuing to strengthen my skills in web development and design with TypeScript and React.

 I am also learning more about data structures and algorithms, as well as studying design patterns for web development.
-I love the lifelong learning aspect of programming; it energizes me!
+The lifelong learning aspect of programming is one of my favorite parts!

 #### Where can you reach me?